PlaidWeb/publ-site/content/manual/deploying/heroku.md

 * Your git deployment size must be [under 1 GB](https://devcenter.heroku.com/articles/limits#git-repos)
 * Your slug size must be [under 500MB limit on your slug size](https://devcenter.heroku.com/articles/limits#slug-size)
 * SQLite databases will not persist across site deployments, requiring a full reindex every time your site changes
-* You can use a Postgres database instead but this causes a slight performance hit on page loads
+* You can use a Postgres database instead but this causes a (very) slight performance hit on page loads

-That said, Heroku is a great platform for trying Publ out; as of October 2018, the official instance of [this website](http://publ.beesbuzz.biz) is hosted on it using the free tier, including a persistent database.
+That said, Heroku is a great platform for trying Publ out; as of December 2019, there is a [backup instance](http://publ.herokuapp.com/) of [this website](http://publ.beesbuzz.biz) hosted on it using the free tier, including a persistent database.
+Additionally, on the higher tiers you get some nice features like automatic load-balancing and staged deployments.
+Which is probably overkill for the sites you're running Publ for, but it's still nice to have.

 ### Prerequisites

-You'll need a [Heroku](http://heroku.com) account, of course, and you'll want to go through their [Python introduction](https://devcenter.heroku.com/articles/getting-started-with-python) to get your local environment configured.
+You'll need a [Heroku](http://heroku.com/) account, of course, and you'll want to go through their [Python introduction](https://devcenter.heroku.com/articles/getting-started-with-python) to get your local environment configured.

 This also assumes you are using a git repository to manage your website files.